Size ranking: 23rd

-In mythology, Ophiuchus was identified as the healer Asclepius, son of Apollo, although why he appears to be wrestling with a serpent in the sky is not fully explained.
+In mythology, Ophiuchus was identified as the healer Asclepius, a son of Apollo, although why he appears to be wrestling with a serpent in the sky is not fully explained.
 His connection with snakes is attributed to the story that he once killed a snake that was miraculously restored to life by a herb placed on it by another snake.
 Asclepius subsequently used the same technique to revive dead people.
 Snakes are the symbol of rebirth because they shed their skins every year.

 Ptolemy in the Almagest listed the stars of Ophiuchus and Serpens as separate constellations, but mythologists such as Eratosthenes and Hyginus dealt with them together.
 One of the few celestial map makers to show Serpens separately was Johann Bayer, who devoted a page of his atlas to each of the Ptolemaic constellations; however, the snake also appeared in more shadowy form on Bayer’s chart of Ophiuchus.
 Other major celestial chart makers such as Hevelius, Flamsteed, and Bode followed the mythologists in treating Ophiuchus and the snake as a composite figure, with the snake partly obscured by the body of Ophiuchus.

 When Eugène Delporte came to define the official constellation boundaries in the late 1920s, he was faced with the problem of how to separate the intertwined figures of Ophiuchus and Serpens.
 His solution was to chop Serpens into the two halves that we see today, the head on one side of Ophiuchus and the tail on the other.
 The head is by far the larger half, covering an area over twice that of the tail (428 square degrees against 208).
 From the western border to the east, the official boundaries of Serpens span nearly 57° of sky, just over half the length of Hydra, the water snake, which is the largest constellation of all.

 Serpens as it appears on a modern star chart by Wil Tirion.
 Mouseover the image to see the outlines of each half.